 Sony has said that PlayStation VR will run on PS5.
 Whether the company is working on a successor to its first virtual reality effort is unknown, but it's almost a certainty.
 Until then, PSVR as we know it will work with PS5.

 What games will be on PS5?

-We do know about one or two PlayStation 5 games.
-Techland has confirmed it's working on a next-gen version of Dying Light 2.
-Meanwhile, Bluepoint says it's working on a "big game" for PS5.
+Meanwhile, Techland has confirmed it's working on a next-gen version of Dying Light 2.
+Bluepoint says it's working on a "big game" for PS5.
 It's possible this is the heavily rumoured Demon's Souls remake.

-There aren't many PS5 games we know about, but some of Sony's in-progress projects are likely to be cross-gen titles, meaning they'll release on both PS4 and PS5.
+There aren't many PS5 games we know about, but some of Sony's in-progress projects could come to the next-gen console, meaning they'll release on both PS4 and PS5.
 It's speculated that games like Death Stranding, The Last of Us: Part II, Ghost of Tsushima, and CD Projekt Red's Cyberpunk 2077 could fall into this camp.